This story by NASBTT Executive Director Emma Hollis in Tes on 30th December 2018.

 To make teaching a desirable profession within a competitive (and shrinking) graduate market, the government needs to invest in attractive salaries and career pathways for teachers.
-Whilst the evidence may say that teachers do not enter (or leave) the profession because of money, the research is always focused on teachers – who are self-selecting in that they have chosen teaching even though the pay is relatively low.
-What we do not know is how many amazing people out there have never even considered teaching because the salary is too low but just might consider it if the pay was actually reflective of its importance and standing in a community.
+While the evidence may suggest that teachers do not enter (or leave) the profession because of money, the research is always focused on teachers – who are self-selecting in that they have chosen teaching even though the pay is relatively low.
+What we do not know is how many amazing people out there have never even considered teaching because the salary is too low, but just might consider it if the pay was actually reflective of its importance and standing in a community.

 4. A shift in recruitment priorities

-5. Entry requirement headaches
+5. Entry-requirement headaches

-6. Scrapping skills tests
+6. Scrapping skill tests

 7. Supporting providers in new Ofsted framework